ACCESSING YOUR ONLINE ACCOUNT

 What if I'm the parent of a teenager between the ages of 13 and 17?

-If you’re the plan subscriber, you’ll have basic access to your dependent teenager’s health information.
-Your teenager can also grant you full access if you have requested and been given PR permissions.
-You request PR permissions here.
+If you're the plan subscriber, you'll have basic access to your dependent teenager's health information.
+Your teenager can also grant you full access if you have PR permissions You can request PR permissions here.

 • I'm a Teenager

 If you're between the ages of 13 and 17, the subscriber of your health plan will have basic access to your health information.
-You can also grant another person who is your PR, such as a parent or guardian, full access to your health information.
+You can also grant a PR, like a parent or guardian, full access to your health information.

 Can a teenager grant full access to their health information to another member or another person outside their plan?